AkshayGadekar/bulkExportCSV/README.md

 ```php
 return \BulkExportCSV::stream($query, $resource_namespace);
 ```
 Here, one can also pass `Columns` and `Data` parameters similar to `build` method. `stream` method creates CSV on the fly i.e. without writing CSV on the disk and returns downloadable CSV file to the browser.
+If one is to use `stream` method only, then there is no need of any configuration.
 One can use `build` and `stream` method based on their prefer choice, if data to export is huge which one can know using `count()` method on eloquent, then better to go with `build` method otherwise `stream` method can also be right choice.

 ## Installation in LUMEN